 A neighborhood woven into the history

 Few neighborhoods are as woven into LGBTQ+ history as the stretch of Manhattan around Chelsea and the West Village.
 The modern Pride movement began a few blocks south of here, at the Stonewall Inn on Christopher Street, where patrons fought back against a police raid in the early hours of June 28, 1969.
-One year later, the first Pride march in the world walked from Greenwich Village uptown.
-Every June since, New York has marked the anniversary, and the city around it turns into a month-long celebration of queer resilience, joy, and community.
+One year later, the first Pride march walked from Greenwich Village uptown.
+Every June since, New York has marked the anniversary, and the city turns into a month-long celebration of queer resilience, joy, and community.

-NYC Pride 2026: the key dates
+NYC Pride 2026: finding the schedule

 Why Chelsea is at the heart of it